School Health ServicesParent's Health Guide

 – Notify your child’s school each time your child receives an immunization.

-For more information on immunizations and to see the Immunization Requirements, please click on the “Immunizations” link near the top of this page.
+For more information on immunizations and to see the Immunization Requirements, please click on the “Immunizations”.